 Donate to Your Local Food Pantry – I volunteered at a food pantry for three years and learned the behind-the-scenes scoop on what items are really needed at food pantries.
 There is always a need for rarely donated items.
 Check out my detailed What to Donate to a Food Pantry tips or contact your local food pantry and ask what is most needed and then purposefully donate those much-needed items.

 Donate to Your Local School – Collect labels and coupons from household items you purchase.
 Donate those labels and coupons to your local school.
 This doesn’t cost you anything, but can make a significant positive impact in your community.
 These label and coupon programs provide funds and supplies to schools for items that are not funded by your state or local school board budget.
 Donate these labels and coupons even if you don’t have children in school.
-It’s an easy to support education in your local community.
+It’s an easy way to support education in your local community.

 Help Your Neighbors – Look for ways that you can help your neighbors.
 For many years, we’ve helped elderly neighbors and single-parent neighbors shovel snow.
 There are five in our family and working together outside helping neighbors shovel snow is a wonderfully healthy (on many levels) activity and it’s a great way to really connect with the people who live right there next to us.

 Help in Your Community – Join with a church or charitable group that works in the community.
 We’ve helped repair low-income housing and cleaned debris from yards in our community.
-It can be a fun and rewarding to work together with and get to know others in our community.
+It can be fun and rewarding to work together with and get to know others in our community.

 Give of Your Time and Yourself – Look for ways that you can give of yourself to help others.
 Some activities we’ve done are: